Sadzurami/games-activation-clients-app/readme.md

 ## Checking the game's existence

-Optional.
 If the game already has an account, the application will go to work with the next account, the current account will be added to the ignore list.

 ## Requests proxification